beasterbro/chester/ch6_Extending the Language with User-defined Operators/README.txt

 	This section focuses on adding user defined operators to the language.

 6.2.
 User-defined Operators: the Idea
+	This section just covers the concept of user defined operators and how this concept appears, or rather doesn't, in C++.

 6.3.
 User-defined Binary Operators
+	Extend the PrototypeAST function to support user defined binary operators.
+	After this we also need to be able to determine whether it was an operator, and if it was, what precedence level the given operator has which can be done through parsing the prototype.
+Lastly, we added support for binary operators in codegen.

 6.4.
 User-defined Unary Operators
+	Unary operators aren't supported at all in the kaleidoscope language so the support for them and any user defined versions of them have to be added to the compiler code.

 6.5.
 Kicking the Tires
 	Tests used in the tutorial:
 	extern putchard(char);
 	def foo(d) d < 8;